pritamd47/rat_v2/README.md

 # Reservoir Assessment Tool 2.0

+**UPDATE (March-2023)**: The next version of RAT with improved performance, configurability, and the ability to run RAT for multiple basins at once is available here - [Reservoir Assessment Tool 3.0](https://github.com/UW-SASWE/RAT).
+All further development of RAT will continue in the RAT 3.0 repository.

 The Reservoir Assessment Tool (RAT) Framework was originally developed by [Biswas et al. (2021)](https://doi.org/10.1016/j.envsoft.2021.105043) at [SASWE](https://saswe.net/), [University of Washington](https://www.washington.edu/).
 RAT uses satellite remote sensing data to monitor water surface area and water level changes in artificial reservoirs.
 It uses this information, along with topographical information (either derived from satellite data, or in-situ topo maps) to estimate the **Storage Change (∆S)** in the reservoirs.
 Additionally, RAT models the **Inflow (I)** and the **Evaporation (E)** of each reservoir.
 Finally, RAT uses the modeled I, and E, and estimated ∆S, to estimate the **Outflow (O)** from reservoirs.

 Since the RAT framework developed by [Biswas et al. (2021)](https://doi.org/10.1016/j.envsoft.2021.105043) was a first-of-its-kind open-source reservoir monitoring tool, it is reffered to as the version 1 of RAT, or [RAT 1.0](http://depts.washington.edu/saswe/rat_beta/).
 It currently runs for 3 regions - (1) South and South East Asia, (2) Africa, and (3) South America, and can be accessed [here](http://depts.washington.edu/saswe/rat_beta/).